surma/surma.dev/content/things/rust-to-webassembly.md

 > **Data sections:** Often, a good chunk of a WebAssembly module is made up of data sections.
 I.e. static data that gets copied to the linear memory at some point.
 Those sections are fairly cheap as the compiler just skips them, which is something to keep in mind when analyzing and optimizing module startup time.

 A quick way to inspect the innards of a WebAssembly module is `llvm-objdump` that should be available on your system.
-Alternatively, you can use `wasm-objdump` wich is part of [wabt] and generally provides the same interface.
+Alternatively, you can use `wasm-objdump` which is part of [wabt] and generally provides the same interface.

 ```
 $ llvm-objdump -h target/wasm32-unknown-unknown/release/my_project.wasm